Specify a Variable Type

 Casting in python is therefore done using constructor functions:

-- int() - constructs an integer number from an integer literal, a float literal (by rounding down to the previous whole number), or a string literal (providing the string represents a whole number)
+- int() - constructs an integer number from an integer literal, a float literal (by removing all decimals), or a string literal (providing the string represents a whole number)

 - float() - constructs a float number from an integer literal, a float literal or a string literal (providing the string represents a float or an integer)